jratzenboeck/jratzenboeck-blog/_posts/2017-07-29-blogging-like-a-hacker.md

 ### YAML Front Matter
 Like any typical website also this site contains an index file.
 However, here it is a Markdown document instead of the traditional index.html.
-This brings us to to the point where the real cool magic of Jekyll happens, namely the YAML Front Matter.
+This brings us to to the point where the real magic of Jekyll happens, namely the YAML Front Matter.
 If you take a look on the content of index.md you will see that it only contains three lines of code plus some explaining comment.
 The opening and closing triple dash lines `---` tell the Jekyll engine to consider it as a special file to be processed.
 In between those triple dash lines you can specify variables which can be accessed in the markup later on using a Jekyll specific language called Liquid.